CSC207-UofT/course-project-utinder-1/phase0/progress_report.md

 ### Open Questions
 1. We had a problem of merging our changes to the main branch
 2. We are considering to have several subclasses for User and Event
+3. We had a problem putting the sign in icon onto the emulator

 ### Huge Success So Far
 1. Our Android Emulator works well (Ellie's M1 macbook issue got solved)
 2. We finally successfully merged our files
-3. We all agree about how clean our code architecture is!
+4. We all agree about how clean our code architecture is!

 ### Each Member's Contribution
 All the members actively participated in the project.
 Specifically, Michael, Kex, and Rachel have been working on CRC Cards and Scenario Walk-Through and Justin and Ellie have been working on the skeleton program.
+Aaditya have been working on trouble-shooting issues in code and overall review.